Market Analysts see XL Fleet Corp. [XL] gaining to $6. Time to buy?

 XL Fleet Corp.
-[NYSE: XL] slipped around -0.27 points on Wednesday, while shares priced at $3.00 at the close of the session, down -8.26%.
+[NYSE: XL] closed the trading session at $2.88 on 01/12/22.
+The day’s price range saw the stock hit a low of $2.86, while the highest price level was $3.0382.
 The company report on December 21, 2021 that XL Fleet Installs Charging Infrastructure to Power Apex Clean Energy’s Electrified Vehicle Deployments.

 Leading clean energy company electrified its work truck fleet with XL Fleet plug-in hybrid and hybrid systems on its F-Series pickup trucks earlier this year.